fe-moldark/wesleykent-website/websitehashing.markdown

 So, I decided to automate this with a script (several actually), and since I've already got a raspbbery pi running a file sharing service back home, why not add this on there as a cronjob to run every hour or every day?
 I ended up breaking this into two separate scripts - the first to compare and hash the files against known good copies, and the second to send me an alert via email if any anomalies are detected.
 <br>
 ## 1st Script - compare and hash files against known good hashes
 For this part I'll be highlighting the important parts while ignoring the rest of the steps like importing random modules.
-For the script in its entirety, click [here](https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/scripts/downloadzip.py).
+For the script in its entirety, click <a href="https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/scripts/downloadzip.py" target="_blank" rel="noopener noreferrer">here</a>.
 <br><br>
 First, I needed to get the zipped file off the repository, save it locally, and then unzip the file:
 ```python